SimonEnsemble/Controlz.jl/docs/src/viz.md

 ## hipster plot theme

-we provide a hipster plot theme that you can invoke by:
+invoke the hipster plot theme used to make plots for this documentation by:

 ```
 using Controlz
 using PyPlot
-PyPlot.matplotlib.style.use(joinpath(
-    replace(pathof(Controlz), "src/Controlz.jl" => "src"), "hipster.mplstyle"))
+PyPlot.matplotlib.style.use(normpath(joinpath(pathof(Controlz), "..", "hipster.mplstyle")))
 ```

 ## detailed docs